alanmitchell/bmon/docs/source/multi-building-charts.rst

 ----------------

 This chart allows the User to compare the Energy Use per square foot of building across multiple buildings.
-Here is a sample of the chart:
+Here is a sample chart:

 .. image:: /_static/energy_use.png

-To use this type of chart, each building that you want to include in the chart must have one sensor (it can be a :ref:`Calculated Field <calculated-fields>`) that measures the rate of energy use that you want to compare across buildings.
+To use this type of chart, each building that you want to include in the chart must have one sensor (it can be a :ref:`Calculated Field <calculated-fields>`) that measures the rate of energy use you want to compare across buildings.
 Also, the rate of energy use must be expressed in the same units for each building.
 In the example chart above, the chart compares electricity use per square foot across three buildings.
 Each